exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 * Linear regression (LR) with different regularization and loss function was tried.
 * Support vector regression (SVR) was also tested.
-* Recurrent neural network with different models was tested.
 * For cross-validation, [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) and [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) were tested.
-However, RandomizedSearchCV was selected afterward because the superior performance was achieved in a limited computing resource.
+However, RandomizedSearchCV was selected afterward because it produced the superior performance in a limited computing resource.

 ## **Programs**
 * A program was developed using linear regression (regularization methods) and support vector regression.